 Q: Are you open?

 A: Yes.
 We are working remotely and ready to serve you 7 days a week from 8:00 AM to 6:00 PM (EST) with any questions you have.
-We are accepting bookings for all our activities for travel dates in June and onward.
+We are accepting bookings for all our activities for all travel dates.

 Q: Will all your tours and activities be running when I arrive?